 Republican moderate moments.

-The number eight moderate moment, GOP history, Dole Kemp 96.
+The number eight moderate moment, GOP history, Dole Kemp, 96.

-The number seven most moderate moment in Republican history, Ford Dole 76.
+The number seven most moderate moment in Republican history, Ford Dole, 76.

 You see a pattern here.

-Top ten moderate moments in Republican history, number four, Richard Nixon resigns in disgrace.
+Number four, Richard Nixon resigns in disgrace.

-Top ten moderate moments in Republican history number two, the McCain campaign of 2008.
+Number two, the McCain campaign of 2008.

-If you want to talk about moderates, and you want to look at great moments, moderate moments in Republican history, and I'm sure you could add to this list, and we could come up with a thousand of these.
+If you want to talk about moderates and you want to look at great moments, moderate moments in Republican history, and I'm sure you could add to this list and we could come up with a thousand of these.

-But these are the top ten.
+But these are the top 10.

-And every one of them got us where?
+And every one of them got us where every one of them took us where?

 Backwards.